eXascaleInfolab/PyExPool/README.md

 execpool = ExecPool(max(cpu_count() - 1, 1))
 global_timeout = 30 * 60  # 30 min, timeout to execute all scheduled jobs or terminate them

-# 2. Fill the pool with jobs
+# 2. Schedule jobs execution in the pool

+# 2.a Job scheduling using external executable: "ls -la"
+execpool.execute(Job(name='list_dir', args=('ls', '-la')))

+# 2.b Job scheduling using python function / code fragment,
+# which is not a goal of the design, but is possible.

-# 2.1 Create the job with specified parameters
+# 2.b.1 Create the job with specified parameters
 jobname = 'NetShuffling'
 jobtimeout = 3 * 60  # 3 min

 # The network shuffling routine to be scheduled as a job,
-# which can also be a call of any external executable
+# which can also be a call of any external executable (see 2.alt below)
 args = (PYEXEC, '-c',
 """import os
 import subprocess